EmmanuelMasavoDjegou/Advanced-Risk-Modeling-for-Medical-Applications/README.md

-# 🩺 Advanced Risk Modeling for Medical Applications
+# 🩺 Risk Modeling for Medical Applications

 A comprehensive collection of **lecture slides** on **survival analysis** and **modern risk modeling methods** for medical applications.